jon-wong-sutd/git-lessons/git-lesson.md

 {% endhighlight %}

 <div class="side-note" markdown="1">
-Although it is possible to pull (fetch) from one remote repo and push to another remote repo, we shall stick with the most common use case --- pull and push is the same for the remote.
+Although it is possible to pull (fetch) from one remote repo and push to another remote repo, we shall stick with the most common use case --- our remote pulls from and pushes to the same location.
 </div>

+## Pushing Work To Remote

-We now attempt to push our current branch (`master`) up to `origin` by doing `git push origin master`:
+We now push our current branch (`master`) up to `origin` by doing `git push origin master`:
 {% highlight text %}
 Counting objects: 10, done.
 Delta compression using up to 4 threads.